noir-lang/book/src/language_concepts/functions.md

 fn foo(x : Field, y : pub Field){}
 ```

 The return type of a function can be stated by using the `->` arrow notation.
-The function below states that the foo function must return a Witness.
+The function below states that the foo function must return a `Field`.
 If the function returns no value, then the arrow is omitted.

 ```rust,noplaypen
 fn foo(x : Field, y : pub Field) -> Field {